What is the difference between a manager and a leader?

 According to Forbes.com, 85% of what we learn, we learn through listening.
-In order to be an inspirational leader, therefore, it is of paramount importance to listen in order to keep learning.
+To be an inspirational leader, therefore, it is of paramount importance to listen to keep learning.
 But even more importantly, employees who know their ideas, suggestions, and concerns will be heard to feel more valued and are more likely to give 100% to the business.

 6. Take blame & give credit

 Inspirational leaders give credit where it is due and recognise that their achievements are rarely theirs alone.
-Their achievements are due at least as much to the efforts of the teams and individuals they lead as they are to their own leadership qualities.
-Equally, when things go wrong, it is rarely down to just one individual or team.
-Truly inspirational leaders will look at their own responsibilities in events that went wrong and won’t be afraid to shoulder the blame.
+Their achievements are due at least as much to the efforts of the teams and individuals they lead as they are to their leadership qualities.
+Equally, when things go wrong, it is rarely down to just one individual or group.
+Genuinely inspirational leaders will look at their responsibilities in events that went wrong and won’t be afraid to shoulder the blame.
 Leadership can bring many rewards, but inspirational leaders are also prepared to carry the risks and burdens that their position entails.

 7. Innovate/think outside the box

 Innovation – technological and ideological – is essential to progress.
 Inspirational leaders understand this and are prone to ‘thinking outside the box and encouraging creative and innovative thinking amongst those they lead.
 Look at Richard Branson, for example, but also Mahatma Gandhi and Dr Martin Luther King.
 All thought/think differently than everyone around them.
 They go against the grain.
 Badged as thought leaders that take action and inspire others to help them achieve their vision.

 Inspirational leadership is essential to business success.
 As Greg Savage points out in his article, “People don’t leave companies, they leave Leaders’; when employees leave, it’s not “the company” they blame.
 It’s not the location, or the team, or the database or the air-conditioning.
 It’s the leadership!

 If you don’t inspire your teams to achieve greatness, you’re not a leader.
 You’re a manager, at best.